danielmarschall/filter_foundry/README.md

 Filter Foundry is a compatible replacement for Adobe Filter Factory.
 For information about how to use the Filter Factory-compatible interface, see [The Filter Factory Programming Guide](https://thepluginsite.com/knowhow/ffpg/ffpg.htm).
 Several example effects come with Filter Factory.

-Initially written by [Toby Thain / Telegraphics](https://www.telegraphics.com.au/sw/) in 2003 - 2009, the development has been continued by [Daniel Marschall](https://www.daniel-marschall.de/) / [ViaThinkSoft](https://www.viathinksoft.com/) since 2018.
+Initially written by Toby Thain ([Telegraphics](https://www.telegraphics.com.au/sw/)) in 2003 - 2009, the development has been continued by [Daniel Marschall](https://www.daniel-marschall.de/) ([ViaThinkSoft](https://www.viathinksoft.com/)) since 2018.
 Several advancements and improvements have been made, and a 64-bit Windows version was created.

 A full description of Filter Foundry including a reference of all functions, variables, and operators can be found in the ["doc" folder](https://github.com/danielmarschall/filter_foundry/blob/master/doc/The%20Filter%20Foundry.pdf).